-Carnegie’s working paper series ‘Cybersecurity and the Financial System’ is designed to be a platform for thought-provoking studies and in-depth research focusing on this increasingly important nexus.
+As part of Carnegie’s broader FinCyber project, the “Cybersecurity and the Financial System” working paper series is designed to be a platform for thought-provoking studies and in-depth research focusing on this increasingly important nexus.
 Bridging the gap between the finance policy and cyber policy communities and tracks, contributors to this paper series include government officials, industry representatives, and other relevant experts in addition to work produced by Carnegie scholars.
 In light of the emerging and nascent nature of this field, these working papers are not expected to offer any silver bullets but to stimulate the debate, inject fresh (occasionally controversial) ideas, and offer interesting data.

 Papers in this series released so far:

 - “Financial Markets and Social Media: Lessons From Information Security,” Claudia Biancotti and Paolo Ciocca, November 2021

 - “The European Union, Cybersecurity, and the Financial Sector: A Primer,” Philipp S. Krüger and Jan-Philipp Brauchle, March 2021

 - “Enduring Cyber Threats and Emerging Challenges to the Financial Sector,” Adrian Nish, Saher Naumaan, and James Muir, November 2020

 - “Deepfakes and Synthetic Media in the Financial System: Assessing Threat Scenarios,” Jon Bateman, July 2020

 - “Cyber Mapping the Financial System,” Jan-Philipp Brauchle, Matthias Göbel, Jens Seiler, and Christoph von Busekist, April 2020